kseniiaivanova/kseniiaivanova/README.md

 ### Hi, I'm Xenia 👋

-👩‍💻 Full-stack developer based in Stockholm, Sweden with hands-on experience across the full development lifecycle from designing responsive UIs to integrating backend services and APIs.
+👩‍💻 Full-stack developer with hands-on experience across the full development lifecycle from designing responsive UIs to integrating backend services and APIs.

 #### Skills